Flu vaccine for children

 Most children who are eligible for a flu vaccine will be offered the nasal spray flu vaccine.
 This vaccine is painless, very quick to administer and serious side effects are uncommon.

 The nasal spray flu vaccination contains a small amount of gelatine from pigs (porcine gelatine).
-An injectable flu vaccine is available which does not contain gelatine.
-If you would prefer your child to receive the injectable flu vaccine, please mark this clearly on the consent form you receive from your child’s school.
+For those who may not accept the use of porcine gelatine, an injectable flu vaccine is available which does not contain gelatine.
+If this is your preference, speak to the person vaccinating your child or ask for the flu vaccine injection on the school consent form.

 The British Islamic Medical Association (BIMA) has produced resources to help you decide which vaccine your child should take.
 View the resources on the BIMA website.